 The consolidated financial statements of The Corporation of The City of Markham (the City) are prepared by management in accordance with Canadian public sector accounting standards, as recommended by the Public Sector Accounting Board (PSAB) of the Chartered Professional Accountants of Canada (CPA Canada).
-Significant accounting policies adopted by the City are as follows:
+In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+This has resulted in the Canadian and Provincial governments enacting emergency measures to combat the spread of the virus.
+These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have resulted in a decline in revenues due to the cancellation of events and lockdown measures.